Luzhi

-Luzhi Town (甪直镇 (Lùzhí Zhèn)) is a famous historic old town located in the Wuzhong District, 18 km east of Suzhou, Jiangsu province, China.
+Luzhi Town (甪直镇 (Lùzhí Zhèn)) is a historic town located in the Wuzhong District, 18 km east of Suzhou, Jiangsu province, China.

-Etymology
+History

-It was also known as Puli (甫里), an ancient name for this town.
-This river town was named after a Tang dynasty recluse poet Lu Guimeng who retired in this town.
-Lu Guimong had a pseudonym: Mr. Pu-li (甫里先生).
+Luzhi was also known as Puli (甫里), after the pseudonym of the Tang dynasty recluse poet Lu Guimeng who retired in this town.

-At that time, Puli consisted of two districts: Puli (甫里) and Liuzhi (六直).
-Liuzhi meant that there were six straight rivers in the town.
-In the Suzhou dialect, "liu" was pronounced as "lu", and (六直) pronounced as Luzhi.
-At the end of the Qing dynasty, Puli was changed to Luzhi township of Yuanhe County.
+Puli consisted of two districts: Puli (甫里) and Liuzhi (六直), which was pronounced Luzhi in the Suzhou dialect.
+The name Liuzhi referred to the six straight rivers in the town.
+At the end of the Qing dynasty, Puli was renamed to Luzhi township of Yuanhe County.

-Luzhi is famous for its beautiful waterways and ancient bridges, some of the bridges dated back to the Song dynasty.
-A walk in the ancient town Luzhi is said to be a walk into history frozen in time, tranquil and serene.
+Luzhi is known for its waterways and ancient bridges, with some bridges dating back to the Song dynasty.

-The Ming dynasty poet Gao Qi poem : "Scene of Puli" is still an accurate description of the scenery in the ancient town Luzhi today:
+The Ming dynasty poet Gao Qi described Luzhi in a poem :